Compulsed/lineagedb/README.md

 - Update conditions
 - Transaction queue (max length, 5s timeout)
 - Referential integrity
+- Does not support changes to the underlying snapshot / transaction else serialization / deserialization will fail

 **Architecture**
 - Split the database / clients components into their own libraries ✅